Skip to content

 img

-After that, I saved the toolpath using the shopbot indexer post processing. img
+After that, I saved the toolpath using the Shopbot indexer post-processing. img

 After getting my design file ready, I was going to send it to the machine, but we were having some issues.
 Ryan’s cut would not work.
-The toolpath simulaiton was correct, but the shopbot post pros. must have been outdated.
+The toolpath simulation was correct, but the shopbot post pros. must have been outdated.
 Since Ryan’s cut was not working, I decided to not cut mine and waste more wood.

-From this rotary I learned a lot about how the axis can rotate and the possibilities of a 4 axis machine.
-I learned a lot about aspire and its abilities, and I hope to do more with it in the future.
+From this rotary, I learned a lot about how the axis can rotate and the possibilities of a 4 axis machine.
+I learned a lot about Aspire and its abilities, and I hope to do more with it in the future.

 Files for plastic Files for rotary

-Last update: April 26, 2024
+Last update: August 25, 2024

 Back to top